carver/ens.py/README.md

 #### Point your address to your name

+Do you want to set up your address so that `ens.name()` will show the name that points to it?

 This is like Caller ID.
 It enables you and others to take an account and determine what name points to it.
-Sometimes this is reffered to as "reverse" resolution.
+Sometimes this is referred to as "reverse" resolution.

 ```
 ens.setup_name('jasoncarver.eth', '0x5b2063246f2191f18f2675cedb8b28102e957458')